How older adults are able to move around is more important than you probably imagine.

-Do we, as a society, take for granted exactly what quality of life effects?
+Do we, as a society, take for granted exactly what quality of life affects?
 It’s not just a measure of pleasure for the individual.
 Quality of life affects economic and social aspects of the larger community, the healthcare sector, staff, and other personnel support.

 When a senior loses mobility, something so very common in our older adult population, many elements of their life start to spiral downward.
-A cascade of consequences each begin to tip into the one other, socially, psychologically, and physically.
+A cascade of consequences each begins to tip into the one other, socially, psychologically, and physically.

 1. When a person can’t get up and around, they begin to lose things.
 They lose precious time spent with friends.
 They lose opportunities to interact with the outside world.
 They begin to lose their confidence and self-esteem.

 2. What they begin to build instead, incurs significant costs.
 They begin to build dependence on structures like ramps, railings, and equipment.
 They begin to need tools like walkers and canes.
 They begin to require more and more assistance from others to get to the everyday places they would want to go, like up out of a chair and to the refrigerator.
 Lastly, they begin to depend on people to take care of them for basic needs like brushing hair and bathing.

 3. These unfortunate changes can easily spiral into reclusive behavior, unintentional introversion, being stuck at home or in a room, or a bed.
 Without regular movement, interaction, and even a basic level of independence, depression sets in.

 4. With this sedentary physicality often comes medical issues.
 Bone and hip fractures from falling can become a serious issue very quickly.
 A person may begin to suffer incontinence just because the person can’t get up and to the bathroom.
 Subsequently, they’re more likely to get urinary tract infections, irritated skin, and infections.